hannesdelbeke/wiki_template/README.md

+This template allows you to create a site from your obsidian notes. (or any other markdown files)

+## Demo

 See this template in action [here](https://hannesdelbeke.github.io/wiki_template/)

 the following sites also use this template:
 - https://hannesdelbeke.github.io/wiki/
 - https://techartorg.github.io/TAO-Wiki/

+## Notes

 TODO step by step guide on how to setup. which settings to configure in the config file.